Up and Running with Selenium

 Sauce Labs has a dashboard where you can view tests.
 If you want the dashboard to contain any meaningful data, do the following:

-• Set the name parameter in desired_capabilities in the setup.
+in the setup.
 Unfortunately a setup has no good way of knowing what method called it.
-I like to use '%s.%s.?' % (__module__, __class__.__name__).
-This would result in file_name.ClassName.?
+I like to use'%s.%s.?' % (__module__, __class__.__name__)

-• Use Sauce Labs’ API to update the job after the test has completed.
+.
+Jenkins provides a $BUILD_TAG parameter that contains the job name and build number so you know which build the test originated from. - Use Sauce Labs’ API to update the job after the test has completed.
 I parse the xUnit report and use the API to complete the test name and update the pass/fail status.
 See job_update_sauce.py.

 Jenkins integration